BBB Reliability Report for

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-According to Allen County Society for the Prevention of Cruelty to Animals's IRS Form 990 for the year ended December 31, 2011:
+According to Allen County Society for the Prevention of Cruelty to Animals's Audited Financial Statements for the year ended December 31, 2013:

 An organization may change its practices at any time without notice.
 Donors must decide for themselves the significance of any variation from BBB Standards, taking into account the relative importance of the practice in question in the context of the organization's total performance.